Past Alterations:

 If you’ve made it this far, you’re ready for your personalized fit!
 Complete the form with a few details about your request.
 I’ll get back to you via email asap.

-I’m building this business from the ground up, my early rates will reflect that.
-Earning your trust & ensuring your satisfaction are my top priorities.
+My early rates are introductory.
+Earning your trust and ensuring your satisfaction are my top priorities.

 email: steven@stevenetienne.com